 - number of view

-- number of error like trying to go to restricted page or trying to bruteforce
+- number of error like trying to go to a restricted page or trying to brute-force

-- user’s country (easy with you IP) but I don’t need to save this IP, just the country, so easy and a lot more privacy friendly
+- user’s country (easy with your IP) but I don’t need to save this IP, just the country, so easy and a lot more privacy-friendly

 - screen size